Welcome to Night Vale: Reception

-The show has been described as "the news from Lake Wobegon as seen through the eyes of Stephen King", and Christopher Wynn of The Dallas Morning News characterized it as "NPR meets The Mothman Prophecies".
-The Daily Dot's Gavia Baker-Whitelaw compared the podcast to being "caught somewhere between Weird Twitter and 'Tales of the Unexplained'" and said that it is "well worth a listen—although possibly not after dark, if you live in a small town yourself".
+The show has been described as "the news from Lake Wobegon as seen through the eyes of Stephen King," and Christopher Wynn of The Dallas Morning News characterized it as "NPR meets The Mothman Prophecies."
+The Daily Dot's Gavia Baker-Whitelaw compared the podcast to being "caught somewhere between Weird Twitter and 'Tales of the Unexplained'" and said that it is "well worth a listen—although possibly not after dark, if you live in a small town yourself."
 Colin Griffith of The A.V.
 Club said the show is "really well done, offering a surrealist/absurdist (and occasionally existentialist) take on community radio, with dispatches from the small, delectably nightmarish desert town of Night Vale."
-Writing for TechGeek, Erin Hill considered the uniqueness of the podcast to be "its presentation of what is ordinary", adding that "many of the things that Cecil reports goes against our idea of normal, but [everything] is presented in a manner that makes it seem mundane."
+Writing for TechGeek, Erin Hill considered the uniqueness of the podcast to be "its presentation of what is ordinary," adding that "many of the things that Cecil reports goes against our idea of normal, but [everything] is presented in a manner that makes it seem mundane."

 In July 2013, Welcome to Night Vale was ranked second on the top ten audio podcasts list on iTunes, behind radio program This American Life.
 During the same month, it surpassed This American Life to become first on the podcasts list, having received 150,000 downloads during a single week.

 In December 2013, The A.V.
 Club ranked the show seventh on its Best Podcasts of 2013 list.

 Co-producer Jeffrey Cranor attributed this spike in popularity to both Tumblr and fans of the television series Hannibal.
-Max Sebela, a creative strategist for Tumblr, stated that the fan following began to "spiral out of control" beginning on July 5, with that week having "20,000-plus posts about 'Night Vale,' with 183,000-plus individual blogs participating in the conversation, and 680,000-plus notes".
+Max Sebela, a creative strategist for Tumblr, stated that the fan following began to "spiral out of control" beginning on July 5, with that week having "20,000-plus posts about 'Night Vale,' with 183,000-plus individual blogs participating in the conversation, and 680,000-plus notes."
 The Twitter account for the podcast has been noted as having more than 20,000 followers by July 2013.

 According to The Daily Dot, new listeners primarily come through fan following and word of mouth primarily on Tumblr with fan fiction and fan art focusing on the romantic relationship between the show's narrator and scientist Carlos.
 Fans have published "fanscripts," transcripts of the podcast, in order to widen the accessibility of Welcome to Night Vale.

 On October 15, 2015, producers Joseph Fink and Jeffrey Cranor were interviewed on The Late Show with Stephen Colbert, and Cecil Baldwin appeared for a Community Calendar public service message for Night Vale.
-Mike Rugnetta of PBS's web show Idea Channel compares the show to horror writer H. P. Lovecraft's style of writing about fear of what we don't know.
-He says, "But Night Vale turns Lovecraft's 'unimaginable terror' into 'drab mundanity.'"
+Mike Rugnetta, in the web show PBS Idea Channel, compared the podcast to horror writer H. P. Lovecraft's writing about fear of the unknown: "But Night Vale turns Lovecraft's 'unimaginable terror' into 'drab mundanity.'"